ido90/News/README.md

 - **SVM** with RBF kernel.
 Note that this classifier is particularly sensitive to the scale of the features.

 - **Neural Network** with a single hidden layer.

+No explicit regularization was used (e.g. Lasso or feature-selection), even though it may significantly help to deal with the large number of features along with the not-so-large number of articles.

 ### Results